 The College and Career Readiness Seminar (CCRS) supports students in exploring, developing, and taking steps toward post-secondary plans.
-In this course, students complete a High School & Beyond Plan and focus on collaborative projects focused on solving real-world problems.
-The course is an Everett Public Schools graduation requirement.
+In this course, students complete a High School and Beyond Plan and focus on collaborative projects focused on solving real-world problems.